What are you looking for?

 Track System Design

-Guidance and Limits: The tracks are equipped with guide rails to ensure the panel moves in a straight line during movement, preventing it from deviating from the track.
-Limit blocks are also located at both ends of the track to prevent the panel from moving beyond a designated range, thus avoiding potential safety hazards.
+Guidelines and Limits: Tracks have guide rails that ensure that the panel is moving in a straight line throughout moving, thus preventing it from straying off the tracks.
+Limit blocks are located on both sides of the track in order to stop the panels from moving outside the specified range, thus eliminating any potential dangers to safety.

 brown movable partition wall in the hotel